 The area is also of national importance for wintering waterfowl including Shelduck, Dunlin and Curlew.
 The islands, creeks and grazing land form an integral part of the sheltered feeding and roosting sites for all of these birds and foraging sites for the wintering Hen Harrier.
 The complex matrix of habitats also supports a diverse range of plants and invertebrates.

-Another key organisation represented is the Foulness Conservation and Archaeological Society (FCAS), which has established a Heritage Centre in the former school on Foulness Island.
+Another key organisation represented is the Foulness Conservation and Archaeological Society (FCAS), which established the Heritage Centre in the former school on Foulness Island.
 Routine activities of members include ringing and counting birds (providing valuable scientific data), undertaking species surveys and providing land management and natural environment advice.
 They also provide archaeological expertise, including advice on matters relating to recent history as well as prior to the MOD's purchase of the land.

 Without the group, the Site of Special Scientific Interest (SSSI), Special Protection Areas (SPA), Special Area of Conservation (SAC) and Ramsar International designated areas would have significantly deteriorated.